 As A Small Business; you may not be able to compete with the salaries offered by big corporations.
 Be Creative And Tailor Your Compensation Package To Offer Perks; Like Flexibility, Performance Incentives, And Profit-Sharing.

+Digitalization

 Businesses have increasingly taken to Digital Channels to interact with Customers; a shift that became even more pronounced during the pandemic.